1905 Catherine Littlefield is born on Sept. 16.

 - Philadelphia Ballet performs in New York’s Lewisohn Stadium accompanied by the New York Philharmonic.

-- Catherine engages modern dancer/choreographer Lasar Galpern to create new works, resulting in Home Life of the Gods and The Prodigal Son.
+- Catherine invites modern dancer/choreographer Lasar Galpern to present his Home Life of the Gods and The Prodigal Son using her company.

 - Philadelphia Ballet produces first full-length Sleeping Beauty in the U.S.